boltex/leointeg/README.md

 ## Features

 - UI controls such as a **Leo Outline** in the explorer view, or as a standalone sidebar, **body panes**, **opened documents selector** and **Log Window**.
+- Keybindings that match those from Leo, and a **'Leo Tree Browsing'** switch that enables Leo-style arrow keys behavior, for outline keyboard navigation.
 - A **welcome screen** that also gives access to this extension's **settings**.
 - **Derived files change detection**.
 See [External Files](#derive-external-files) below for more details
 - Access **Leo commands** with context menus, outline-node hover icons, keyboard shortcuts, or the command palette: